jhyungleeCS/mango-encoding/README.md

-# mango-encryption
+# mango-encoding
-First Project: Password Generator and Encryption in py
+First Project: Password Generator and Encoding using base64